Efficient comparison of independence structures of log-linear models: Comparison between the proposed metric and Kullback--Leibler divergence

 Once the structures were generated, the next step was to compute our log-linear structure distance measure, $d$, directly between the synthetic structure $M_O$ and each randomly generated structure.
 This consists in obtaining, for each structure $M_{FN} \in \mathcal{M}_{FN}$, the value $\dist{M_O}{M_{FN}}$, and for each structure $M_{FP}\in \mathcal{M}_{FP}$, $\dist{M_O}{M_{FP}}$.

-The computation of the KL-divergence required additional steps.
+The computation of the KL-divergence required three additional steps.
 First, it was necessary to generate datasets of varying sizes from the synthetic model $M_O$.
-Specifically, the number of datapoints used was $s \in \{ 50,100,1000,10000 \}$, and the sampling method was Gibbs sampling using the open source software package \emph{Libra toolkit}\footnote{ Available at \href{http://libra.cs.uoregon.edu/}{http://libra.cs.uoregon.edu/}}.
+Specifically, the number of datapoints used was $s \in \{ 50,100,1000,10000 \}$, and the sampling method was Gibbs sampling using the open source software package \emph{Libra toolkit}.
 Second, we performed parameter learning on these datasets for all the random structures $\mathcal{M}_{FN}$ and $\mathcal{M}_{FP}$, in order to obtain the complete distribution estimated with each dataset.
 Lastly, we computed the KL-divergence between $M_O$ and each model obtained in the second step, and averaged the values over the 10 sets of parameters of the model corresponding to each dataset size.